Pharmacokinetics of testosterone: Transdermal administration

 Testosterone is available for transdermal administration in the form of gels, creams, scrotal and non-scrotal patches, and axillary solutions.

 Transdermal testosterone gel has a bioavailability of about 8 to 14% when administered to recommended skin sites including the abdomen, arms, shoulders, and thighs.
 Scrotal skin is the thinnest skin of the body and has enhanced absorption characteristics relative to other skin areas.
 Application of testosterone gels and creams to the scrotum has been studied and achieves much higher levels of testosterone than conventional skin sites.
 Scrotal application of testosterone requires approximately 5-fold lower doses relative to non-scrotal application.

 The development of transdermal preparations of testosterone (and of progesterone) has been more difficult than the case of estradiol.
 This is because testosterone levels in men are about 100 to 1,000 times higher than estradiol levels in women (300 to 1,000 ng/dL vs. 50 to 150 pg/mL, respectively).
 Non-scrotal testosterone patches were assessed and were found to be ineffective in raising testosterone levels in men.
 As a result, scrotal testosterone patches were initially marketed.
 Subsequently, however, non-scrotal testosterone patches with special permeation enhancers that could successfully increase testosterone levels were developed and marketed.
 However, non-scrotal testosterone patches nonetheless require a large skin area for application (up to 60 cm2) and must be replaced daily.

 Supraphysiological levels of dihydrotestosterone (DHT) occur with scrotal application of testosterone, whereas this does not occur with non-scrotal transdermal application.
 This is due to the high expression of 5α-reductase in scrotal skin.
 Estradiol levels are similar with scrotal versus non-scrotal application of transdermal testosterone.

 Low-dose transdermal testosterone patches in women have been found to result in testosterone levels of 64 ng/dL with 150 μg/day and 102 ng/dL with 300 μg/day.
-When testosterone is used transdermally in women or transmen, hair growth at the application sites can happen.
+When testosterone is used transdermally in women or trans men, hair growth at the application sites can happen.

 Vaginal administration

-In those who are biologically female, testosterone can be used by vaginal administration of creams, suppositories, and vaginal rings available from compounding pharmacies.
+Testosterone can be used by vaginal administration of creams, suppositories, and vaginal rings available from compounding pharmacies.